starnight/STM32F4/UART-bi_int/Readme.md

 This is a simple USART with interrupts example for STM32F407, especially for STM32F4-Discovery.
 It will flash the LEDs and turn the LEDs on / off periodically in order with the Timer.
-It will also print Hello world string and get message through/from USART6.
+It will also print Hello world string and get message through/from USART6 with interrupts.

 ### Tools and software requirements ###